zeroc-ice/datastorm/README.md

 ## Languages

-DataStorm currently supports only the C++ programming language.
+DataStorm supports only the C++ programming language.

 ## Platforms